Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: INTRODUCTION

 Employing the excluded volume theory adapted to a lattice setting \cite{koza} and employing Monte Carlo simulations, we analyze the percolation of aligned and overlapping rectangles on the two-dimensional square lattice.
 We show that the lattice version of the excluded volume theory gives several intriguing predictions regarding the percolation threshold of such systems.
 For the specific case of aligned and overlapping rectangles, the value of the percolation threshold as we increase the length of the rectangles depends on its width.
-For width one rectangles, the threshold monotonically decreases with the length, and for width greater than 2, it increases monotonically.
-For width 2, the threshold is independent of the length!
+For width one rectangles, the threshold monotonically decreases with the length, and for width greater than two, it increases monotonically.
+For width two, the threshold is independent of the length!.
+This independence of threshold on the length of a side holds for $d-$dimensional hypercuboids as well for specific integer values for the lengths of the remaining sides.
 Moreover, we get a non-zero percolation threshold, even in the limiting case where one side of the rectangle extends to infinity while keeping the other side finite.
-Similar results hold for other shapes and dimensions as well.
-The theory gives us good numerical estimates for the percolation thresholds for rectangles and other asymmetric shapes.
+We show that similar results hold for other shapes and dimensions as well and obtain predictions for both qualitative and quantitative behavior of the threshold for several such systems.
+The theory gives us good numerical estimates for the percolation thresholds for rectangles and other anisotropic shapes.

 Our Monte Carlo simulation results confirm the theoretical predictions regarding the behavior of the percolation thresholds for aligned and overlapping rectangles.
 We verify that isotropy of the percolation threshold holds even with rectangles of large aspect ratios, just as in the continuum problem \cite{klatt}.
 Additionally, critical exponents are obtained, demonstrating that the problem lies within the same universality class of lattice percolation.
 Furthermore, a comparison between results for aligned sticks and a mixture of sticks of varying orientations is presented, providing valuable insights into the impact of anisotropy on the percolation process.